 Basic Consular Course - (PC-530 or ConGen) 30 days

 The Basic Consular Course, or ConGen, is required for all Department of State personnel encumbering consular adjudicating positions overseas, and is strongly recommended for those whose work has a significant consular component.

 This intensive, six-week course provides a realistic simulation of a busy consular section overseas.
-Each student rotates through four modules focused on a different subject area: Passports and Nationality (PPT); Immigrant Visas (IV); Nonimmigrant Visas (NIV); and American Citizens Services (ACS).
+Each student rotates through four modules focused on a different subject area: Passports and Nationality (PPT); Immigrant Visas (IV); Nonimmigrant Visas (NIV); and Special Consular Services (SCS).
 Throughout the course, they study and learn how to apply U.S. laws, regulations, and procedures relating to visas, passports, citizenship, and services provided abroad to U.S. citizens; consular automated systems and management and internal controls; and the role of security, accountability, fraud prevention, ethics, and public service in consular work.

 Students are evaluated on the basis of four graded examinations, case studies, consular systems proficiency, and several other performance factors.
 Each examination is graded on a 100-point scale, and students must pass each exam with a score of 80 percent or better to successfully complete the course.
 Students who fail two exams are dropped from ConGen.
 Students are required to maintain 100 percent attendance for all individual classes that make up ConGen’s six-week, intensive schedule, including on the course’s first and last days.